-How to Perfect (and Shorten) Your Sales Cycle12 Feb 2019
+How to Perfect Your Sales Cycle24 Oct 2022

 I’ve been a salesman since I stumbled into it in my early twenties.
-I’d been a professional musician, travelling around Europe, having the time of my life.
-Then I had my first child and realised that I really needed something a little more stable…with a little bit less travelling around in a smelly old van.
+I’d been a professional musician, traveling around Europe, having the time of my life.
+Then I had my first child and realised that I really needed something a little more stable…with a little bit less traveling around in a smelly old van.

 And then I managed to basically talk myself into a sales job.

 That encounter not only proved to me the value of making a real, human connection when securing an opportunity, but also that I was actually pretty good at this whole talking malarky.
 Maybe not the writing so much.